Why Mishal Raheja Chose Kumkum Bhagya Over Khatron Ke Khiladi 9?

 - Khatron Ke Khiladi 9: Karan Tacker, Kavita Kaushik & Others Television Celebrities Approached!

-Ishq Ka Rang actor, Mishal Raheja is all set to return on television screen with Zee TV's show, Kumkum Bhagya.
+Ishq Ka Rang actor, Mishal Raheja is all set to return to the television screen with Zee TV's show, Kumkum Bhagya.
 The actor will be seen playing the role of a Punjabi rockstar, King Singh on the show.

 But, did you know that the actor was also offered the stunt-based reality show, Khatron Ke Khiladi 9?
 On why he rejected the reality show, he told the leading daily, "It is not that I was not keen on doing Khatron Ke Khiladi, but acting is my first love so I said yes to Kumkum Bhagya."